-Initially, coronary CTA was typically associated with radiation doses amongst the highest in medical imaging, with reported effective doses ranging up to 16-32 mSv.43 Today, radiation exposure has been drastically reduced by technical advances and the implementation of dose efficient strategie while maintaining high quality images.44 Standard dose reduction strategies are:

-(i) dynamic tube current modulation by cardiac phase and tissue density, (ii) tube voltage reduction, and (iii) dynamic collimation in helical acquisition.
-One study reported a dose reduction of 68% by shifting from retrospective to prospective ECG modulation in patients with a low and stable HR (mean 56 bpm) and a 53% dose reduction by switching the tube voltage from 120 kV to 100 kV.^{45,} 46 The limitations of tube voltage reduction are increased image noise levels and tube heating.
-It should therefore be primarily considered in non-obese patients (BMI < 30 kg/m^2).
-Dynamic collimation helps to reduce undesired exposure due to z-axis overbeaming, which is particularly prominent with helical scanning (24% dose saving).47 More recent strategies to reduce dose are the above-discussed high pitch DSCT acquisition, wide coverage scanners and iterative reconstruction.
-Compared to standard FBP, hybrid iterative reconstruction refers to an algorithm using mathematical and statistical modeling to reduce image noise while trying to preserve high resolution images by performing repeated backward "iterative" reconstruction cycles, resulting in a reduction of exposure without increase of noise.^{42, 48} Although all manufacturers now employ at least one hybrid iterative reconstruction algorithm technology, the implementation and performance of these systems can vary significantly.^{42,49} Further newer systems using full-iterative reconstruction are progressively been implemented.
-Obviously, largest dose reductions can be achieved by a combination of previously described strategies.^{12, 34} its use due to the deleterious impact on image noise, studies do report 40-50% breast dose savings .52 Moreover, a recent study reported a degradation of the image quality and no effect on the amount of DNA damage using breast shielding during coronary CTA in women.53
+Initially, coronary CTA was typically associated with radiation doses amongst the highest in medical imaging, with reported E ranging up to 16-32 mSv.
+Today, radiation exposure has been drastically reduced by technical advances and the implementation of dose-efficient strategies, while maintaining high-quality images.
+Standard dose reduction strategies are: (i) dynamic tube current modulation by cardiac phase and tissue density, (ii) tube voltage reduction and (iii) dynamic collimation in helical acquisition.
+One study reported a dose reduction of 68% by shifting from retrospective to prospective ECG modulation in patients with a low and stable HR (mean 56 bpm) and a 53% dose reduction by switching the tube voltage from 120 kV to 100 kV.45,46 The limitations of tube voltage reduction are increased image noise levels and tube heating.
+It should therefore be primarily considered in patients who are not obese (BMI $<30 \text{ kg m}^{-2}$ ).
+Dynamic collimation helps to reduce undesired exposure due to z-axis overbeaming, which is particularly prominent with helical scanning (24% dose saving).47 More recent strategies to reduce dose are the above-discussed high-pitch DSCT acquisition, wide coverage scanners and iterative reconstruction.
+Compared with standard FBP, hybrid iterative reconstruction refers to an algorithm using mathematical and statistical modelling to reduce image noise while trying to preserve high-resolution images by performing repeated backward "iterative" reconstruction cycles, resulting in a reduction of exposure without increase of noise.42,48 Although all manufacturers now employ at least one hybrid iterative reconstruction algorithm technology, the implementation and performance of these systems can vary significantly.
+Further newer systems using full-iterative reconstruction are progressively being implemented.
+Obviously, the largest dose reductions can be achieved by a combination of previously described strategies.

-Despite the fact that nowadays the effective dose in Coronary CTA can approach the level of annual background radiation under certain conditions, the female breast tissue dose remains a concern and is reported 10-30 times higher50 compared to the achievable dose of 2.0 mGy in standard mammography for standard breast thickness.51
+Despite the fact that nowadays the E in coronary CTA can approach the level of annual background radiation under certain conditions, the female breast tissue dose remains a concern and is reported 10-30 times higher compared with the achievable dose of 2.0 mGy in standard mammography for standard breast thickness.

-Besides implementing the earlier described dose efficient scan modes, further breast dose reduction can be achieved by selective in-plane bismuth shielding.
-Although controversy still exists regarding
+Besides implementing the earlier described dose-efficient scan modes, further breast dose reduction can be achieved by